voxel51/fiftyone/docs/source/integrations/qdrant.rst

 -------------------------------------------

-You can query a SimilarityResult instance using the `sort_by_similarity()` method.
+You can query a SimilarityResult instance using the :meth:`sort_by_similarity() <fiftyone.core.collections.SampleCollection.sort_by_similarity>` method.
 This can be applied to an entire dataset, or a view into a dataset.
 The query can be any of the following:

 1. A single numerical vector of the same length as the embeddings
 2. An ID (sample or patch)
 3. A list of IDs (sample or patches)
+4. A text prompt

-Additionally, if the model used to compute the embeddings supports text prompts, then the query can also be a text prompt.
+A query can only be a text prompt if the model used to compute the embeddings supports text prompts.
 Here are examples of all of these, using the CLIP model, which supports text prompts:

 .. code:: python
     :linenos: